Patient and Family Advisory Council at Suburban Hospital

 - Foster mutually beneficial partnerships among caregivers, clinicians, patients, and families.

-- Embed patient- and family-centered care into hospital policies, practices, procedures, and programs.
+- Embed patient- and family-centered care (PFCC)* into hospital policies, practices, procedures, and programs.

 Vision

-By creating a patient- and family-centered culture that involves a collaborative partnership among patients, families, hospital leadership, and staff, our patients will experience excellent clinical, compassionate, and supportive health care.
+By creating and sustaining a culture of patient- and family-centered care (PFCC),* which embraces a collaborative partnership among patients, families, caregivers, hospital leadership and staff, our patients will experience excellent clinical, compassionate, and supportive health care.*

 -

-Identify: Identify best practices in patient- and family-centered care in Suburban Hospital and the health care industry, and share these best practices across the organization.
+Identify: Identify best practices in patient- and family-centered care in Suburban Hospital, Johns Hopkins Medicine, and the health care industry and share these best practices across the organization.

 Advise: Work in an advisory role to enhance safety and quality of health care and the experience of care, by advancing the practice of patient- and family-centered care at Suburban Hospital.

-Participate: Bring the patient and family perspective to committees, councils, and initiatives including, but not limited to PFAC, patient safety and quality improvement, facility design, service excellence, ethics, and education committees.
+Participate: Bring the patient and family perspective to committees, councils, and initiatives including, but not limited to those that involve patient safety and quality improvement, facility design, service excellence, ethics, and education.

 Represent: Represent patient and family perspectives about the health care experience at Suburban Hospital and make recommendations for improvement.